prebid/prebid.github.io/privacy.md

 * If we have collected and processed your personal information with your consent, then you can withdraw your consent at any time.
 Withdrawing your consent will not affect the lawfulness of any processing we conducted prior to your withdrawal, nor will it affect processing of your personal information conducted in reliance on lawful processing grounds other than consent.
 * You have the right to complain to a data protection authority about our collection and use of your personal information.
 For more information, please contact your local data protection authority.
 Contact details for data protection authorities in the European Economic Area are available [here](https://ec.europa.eu/justice/data-protection/article-29/structure/data-protection-authorities/index_en.htm).

-In addition, you have the right to opt-out of marketing communications we send you at any time.
+Everyone has the right to opt-out of marketing communications we send you at any time.
 You can exercise this right by clicking on the "unsubscribe" or "opt-out" link in the marketing e-mails we send you.
 Alternatively, you can opt out by using the contact details provided under the ["How to contact us"](#contact) heading below.